Konoaru384/RoleDisplayPlugin/README.md

 > ⚠️ This plugin was originally commissioned for a player who later scammed me.
 > I'm now releasing it publicly for the community to benefit from.

+> ⚠️ Plugin require Hint Service Meow (and 0Harmony in dependancies folder).
+ALL FILES IS IN THE RELASE !!!

 ## 🧩 Features

 - 🧬 Dynamic display of each role and its **custom description**.